Raising Helen: Music

-The featured song Whip It by Devo was used in the movie.
-The song was used in its original meaning of solving problems after single Helen becomes the guardian for three of her late sister's children.
+The 1980 Devo song "Whip It" was featured in the film.

 Release

 The film was shown at the 2004 Tribeca Film Festival.
 It was released theatrically in the United States on May 28, 2004.
 In US theaters, the film was preceded by an animated short film from Walt Disney Feature Animation titled Lorenzo, about a cat who gets his tail jinxed and comes to life.

 Box office

 The film opened at number four on opening weekend, making $10.9 million.
-In North America, the film made $37,486,512 overall.
-In foreign countries, it made $12,232,099.
-The film made $49,718,611 in its entire run, on a $50 million budget, making the film a box-office bomb.
+In North America, the film earned $37.5 million.
+In other territories, it made $12.2 million.
+The film grossed a total of $49.7 million worldwide against a production budget of $50 million, making the film a box-office bomb.

 Reception

 Raising Helen received mostly negative reviews from critics.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 25% based on 133 reviews, with an average rating of 4.7/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 25% based on 133 reviews, with an average rating of 4.7/10.
 The website's critics consensus reads, "As shallow and formulaic as a sitcom."
-Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 34 critics, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, gave the film a score of 38 out of 100, based on reviews from 34 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.